5 Segmentation

 gender character m, f

 hhIncome is a modeled indicator.
-It is common to run into this variable type with purchased data sets.
+It is common to run into this type of variable with purchased data sets.
 It is indexed at some value and has a discrete beginning and end.
-You’d need a data dictionary to explain what the numbers mean.
+You’d need a data dictionary to explain what the numbers actually mean.
 In this case, the larger the number, the higher the income.
 Let’s start by taking a look at our numerical data sets.
-We’ll use the same graphics paradigm illustrated in chapter 3.
+We’ll use the same graphics paradigm that we illustrated in chapter 3.

 5.2.1.1 Age of our customers

 We’ll begin with some exploratory data analysis.
-But first, let’s build a histogram with the categorical variable gender to differentiate between the two groups.
+Let’s build a histogram with the categorical variable gender to differentiate between the two groups.

 #-----------------------------------------------------------------